Blocked Nose Yoga: Clear Sinuses with Targeted Pranayama and Poses

 Upward Facing Dog – Urdhva Mukha Svanasana

 Move through a High Plank and then flip onto the tops of the toes and press down into the palms.
 Lift the knees and thighs up off the mat and come into Upward Facing Dog.
 Check that the shoulders are in line with the wrists and the gaze can go slightly up to lengthen the back of the neck.
+Actively draw the shoulders down away from the ears and shine the heart forward to continue stretching the front of the chest.
+Big breaths in here to open into the full capacity of the respiratory system.

 Upward facing dog - urdhva mukha svanasana